Mary Gaitskill: Works

 Gaitskill attempted to find a publisher for four years before her first book, the short story collection Bad Behavior, was published in 1988.
-The first four stories are written in the third person point of view primarily from the perspectives of male characters (the 2nd story "A Romantic Weekend," is split between one male and one female character's point of view).
+The first four stories are written in the third person point of view primarily from the perspectives of male characters (the second story "A Romantic Weekend," is split between one male and one female character's point of view).
 The remaining five stories are written from the perspectives of female characters.
-Secretary is the only story in the book written in the first-person point of view.
+'Secretary' is the only story in the book written in the first-person point of view.
 Several of the stories have themes of sexuality, romance, love, sex work, sadomasochism, drug addiction, being a writer in New York City, and living in New York City.
-A Romantic Weekend and Secretary both explore themes of BDSM and psychological aspects of dominance and submission in sexual relationships.
-The story Connection is about a female friendship.
+'A Romantic Weekend' and 'Secretary' both explore themes of BDSM and psychological aspects of dominance and submission in sexual relationships.
+The story 'Connection' is about the growth and breakdown of a female friendship.

 Gaitskill's fiction is typically about female characters dealing with their own inner conflicts, and her subject matter matter-of-factly includes many "taboo" subjects such as prostitution, addiction, and sado-masochism.
 Gaitskill says that she had worked as a stripper and call girl.
-She showed similar candor in an essay about being raped, "On Not Being a Victim," for Harper's.
+She showed similar candor in an essay about being raped, "On Not Being a Victim," for Harper's Magazine.

-Gaitskill's 1994 essay in Harper's also addresses feminist debates about date rape, victimization, and responsibility.
+Gaitskill's 1994 essay in Harper's Magazine also addresses feminist debates about date rape, victimization, and responsibility.
 She describes ways that individual subjectivity influences all experiences, making it impossible to come to "universally agreed-upon conclusions."

 The film Secretary (2002) is based on the short story of the same name in Bad Behavior, although the two have little in common.
 She characterized the film as "the Pretty Woman version, heavy on the charm (and a little too nice)," but observed that the "bottom line is that if [a film adaptation is] made you get some money and exposure, and people can make up their minds from there."

 The novel Two Girls, Fat and Thin follows the childhood and adult lives of Justine Shade (thin) and Dorothy Never (fat).
 Justine works through her sadomasochistic issues while Dorothy works through her up-and-down commitment to the philosophy of "Definitism" and its founder "Anna Granite" (thinly veiled satires of Objectivism and Ayn Rand).
 When journalist Justine interviews Dorothy for an exposé of Definitism, an unusual relationship begins between the two women.
 In an interview, Gaitskill discussed what she was trying to convey about Justine via her sadomasochistic impulses: